Danyrex/fraud-detection-analytics/README.md

 ## 🔹 Database Integration (SQL Server)
 The processed dataset (with distance already computed in Python) was pushed into **SQL Server** for further transformations and analysis.

+**Table Creation with appropriate datatypes (VARCHAR for trans_num, FLOAT for lat/long, INT for age, etc.).**

+**Feature Engineering in SQL:**

+age: computed from dob and transaction date.

+hour_of_day: extracted from transaction timestamp.

+day_of_week: derived from transaction timestamp.

+time_category: grouped into Morning, Afternoon, Night.

+**Views (vw_FraudData)** were created with only business-relevant columns.

+**Why Views?**

+Hide sensitive data (cc_num, trans_num).

+Improve Power BI performance (lighter dataset).

+Keep dashboards focused on business KPIs.